-By adopting the latest trends and replacing old technologies, cardiology practices can reduce the administrative challenges.
+By adopting the latest trends and replacing old technologies, cardiology practices can reduce administrative challenges.

 1. Investing in Integrated Practice Management Software & EHR System